 Festival founder Louis Savy describes the genre as ‘ideal for exploring the human condition’ and this is certainly the case in Diverge.
 This post-apocalyptic feature is a deep, atmospheric character study of a global pandemic survivor facing his past, present and quantum future as he seeks a cure for his dying wife.

 The opening wide shots of barren wastelands set the scene for the loneliness of their existence.
-The flowers he finds growing in the cracks of the tundra are a metaphor for the delicacy and fragility of their relationship, thriving nonetheless in a stony wilderness designed to break them.
+The flowers he finds growing in the cracks of the tundra are a metaphor for the delicacy and fragility of their relationship, thriving, nonetheless, in a stony wilderness designed to break them.
 But these violets are more important than they first seem, for we later discover that this bearded Christ-like unidentified male is a former pharmaceutical researcher who has discovered compounds to cure his wife in their pulped stems and leaves.
-He is forced to become a reluctant messianic hero who starts out wanting to save his wife, dead child and ultimately the Earth itself.
+He is forced to become a reluctant messianic hero who starts out wanting to save his wife, dead child but ultimately the Earth itself.

 American director James Morrison has it paced so slow and conservatively that the dialogue during the post-pandemic scenes are sparse enough to possibly warrant a silent movie rating.
 Nonetheless, the protagonist engages with his wife through gestural displays of concern and tenderness with the bitter winds of the wastelands rattling their tent with another persistent voice.
 This pacing is ideal for depicting those long, cold, empty days in the middle of nowhere.